-The purpose of the Programme is to educate and train young professionals in the digital transformation that takes place in the company and provide a well-educated work force to meet the demands of our technological society.
+The purpose of the Programme is to educate and train young professionals in applied informatics and provide public and private sectors with well educated professionals.
 The programme can be completed in 3 (full-time) academic semesters with 8 courses plus a mandatory Thesis for a total of 90 ECTS.